Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Tabular Weather

 \subsection{Dataset Description}

-The data consists of pairs of meteorological features and air temperature measurements at 2 metres above ground at a particular latitude/longitude and time.
-The feature vectors include both weather related features such as sun evaluation at the current location, climate values of temperature, pressure and topography, and meteorological parameters on different pressure and surface levels from \emph{weather forecast model predictions}. \emph{Weather forecast model predictions} are values produced by the following weather forecast models: Global Forecast System (GFS) ,\footnote{\url{https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs}} Global Deterministic Forecast System from the Canadian Meteorological Center (CMC),\footnote{\url{https://weather.gc.ca/grib/grib2_glb_25km_e.html}} and the Weather Research and Forecasting (WRF) Model.\footnote{\url{https://www.mmm.ucar.edu/weather-research-and-forecasting-model}} Each model returns the following predicted values: wind, humidity, pressure, clouds, precipitation, dew point, snow depth, air and soil temperature characteristics.
+\paragraph{Composition} The data consists of pairs of meteorological features and target values at a particular latitude/longitude and time.
+The target value is air temperature measurements at 2 metres above the ground for regression and precipitation and cloudiness class from weather station measurements for classification.
+The feature vectors include both weather-related features such as sun evaluation at the current location, climate values of temperature, pressure and topography, and meteorological parameters on different pressure and surface levels from \emph{weather forecast model predictions}. \emph{Weather forecast model predictions} are values produced by the following weather forecast models: Global Forecast System (GFS),\footnote{\url{https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs}} Global Deterministic Forecast System from the Canadian Meteorological Center (CMC),\footnote{\url{https://weather.gc.ca/grib/grib2_glb_25km_e.html}} and the Weather Research and Forecasting (WRF) Model.\footnote{\url{https://www.mmm.ucar.edu/weather-research-and-forecasting-model}} Each model returns the following predicted values: wind, humidity, pressure, clouds, precipitation, dew point, snow depth, air and soil temperature characteristics.
 Where applicable, the predictions are given at different isobaric levels from 50 hPa ($\approx$ 20 km above ground) to the ground level.
-The GFS and WRF models run 4 time a day (0, 6, 12 and 18 GMT), and the CMC model runs twice a day (0 and 12 GMT).
-Model spatial grid resolution is $0.25^{\circ}$ $\times$ $0.25^{\circ}$ for GFS and $0.24^{\circ}$ $\times$ $0.24^{\circ}$ for CMC.
+The GFS and WRF models run 4 times a day (0, 6, 12 and 18 GMT), and the CMC model runs twice a day (0 and 12 GMT).
+Model spatial grid resolution is $0.25\degree \times 0.25\degree$ for GFS and $0.24\degree \times 0.24\degree$ for CMC.
 The WRF model is calculated for over 60 domains all over the globe, spatial resolution for each domain is 6 $\times$ 6 km.
-Altogether, there are 111 features in total.
+Altogether, there are 123 features in total.
 It is important to note that the features are highly heterogeneous, i.e., they are of different types and scales.
 The target air temperature values at different locations are taken from about 8K weather stations located across the globe, each of which periodically ($\approx$ each 3 hours) reports a set of measurements.
-This dataset is provided under the CC BY NC SA 4.0 license.
+In total, the dataset has 129 columns: 123 features, 4 meta-data attributes including time, latitude, longitude, and 2 targets - temperature (target for regression task), precipitation class (target for classification task) and climate type.
+The full feature list is provided in Section~\ref{apn:tab-features}.